John Wells (filmmaker): TV movies

-Angel Street was written and executive produced by Wells.
-It reunited him with several China Beach crew members including director Rod Holcomb, editor Jacque Toberen, and casting director John Frank Levey.
-The telefilm was followed by a series on which Wells again worked as an executive producer.
-Wells also wrote the screenplay for Entertaining Angels: The Dorothy Day Story, the project was produced in 1996 and starred Martin Sheen and Moira Kelly.
+That same year, Wells wrote and executive-produced another television film: Angel Street, a project that reunited him with several members of the China Beach team, including director Rod Holcomb, editor Jacque Toberen, and casting director John Frank Levey.
+That telefilm was followed by a series, on which Wells continued as an executive producer.
+He also wrote the screenplay for Entertaining Angels: The Dorothy Day Story; that project was produced in 1996 and starred Martin Sheen and Moira Kelly.

 ER

-In 1994 Wells was hired as an executive producer for the pilot of NBC medical drama ER.
-The show was created by novelist Michael Crichton.
-The pilot episode was directed by frequent Wells collaborator Rod Holcomb and John Frank Levey was involved as a casting director.
-The pilot was edited by frequent China Beach editor Randy Jon Morgan.